brockboland/Homebrew/38-AmberAle/README.md

 Fermenter:
 - US-05 exp 2/2021 rehydrated in about a cup of water for about 30 minutes
-- Fermented in corny keg
+- Fermented in corny keg, with blowoff hose

 ## Brewing day
 - OG: 1.050 (target 1.055)